Galaxy of Terror: Taaffe O'Connell and "the worm scene"

 The commentary on the 2010 Shout!
 Factory DVD release includes R.J.
 Kizer, one of three editors of the film.
 Kizer reveals that the originally scripted version of O'Connell's "Dameia" character would see her die topless while being stripped and consumed by a monster.
-Producer Roger Corman, however, had promised financial backers of the movie a sex scene involving O'Connell.
-This led to Corman re-writing her death so that Dameia would be confronted by an "id monster" from her own mind, in this case a 12 foot long maggot complete with slime and tentacles.
-The re-write included full nudity and far more explicit sexual content, including simulated sexual intercourse during which Dameia, lying underneath the giant worm and covered in excreted slime, can be seen and heard reacting first with terror, then forced sexual arousal, to the monster raping her.
-Helpless and betrayed by her own mind and body, Dameia perishes as she's driven to a fatally intense orgasm.
+Producer Roger Corman, however, had promised financial backers of the movie a sex scene.
+In the early stages, the sex scene could have involved either the Alluma or the Dameia character, but Moran chose to have her character die violently, leaving the sex scene to O'Connell's character of Dameia.
+Corman re-wrote Dameia's death so that she would be confronted by an id monster, in this case a 12 foot long maggot complete with slime and tentacles, that represented both her fear of worms and a fear of sex.
+The re-write included full nudity and far more explicit sexual content, including simulated sexual intercourse, during which Dameia would be seen and heard reacting first with terror, then forced sexual arousal, to the monster raping her.
+Dameia would perish as the monster drives her to a fatally intense orgasm.

-After informing director Clark and actress O'Connell about the changes and having both of them balk, Corman decided to direct the entire scene himself.
-He hired a body double for O'Connell to shoot the full-nudity sequences, parts of which made the final cut, even though it is still O'Connell in front of the camera for almost the entire sequence.
-The completed film was submitted to the Motion Picture Association of America film rating system (MPAA) for review.
-The sexual content of this scene was considered graphic enough by their standards that it was initially given an X rating, a rating which existed at that time that was used with films containing content (usually sexual) for adults only.
+After informing director Clark and actress O'Connell of the changes and having both of them balk, Corman decided to direct the worm scene himself.
+He hired a body double (it is suggested in the Shout! commentary of the film that this was Iya Labunka) to shoot the full-nudity sequences.
+In the released film, the worm scene as it is shown is a mix of shots with O'Connell and the body double.
+The completed film was submitted to the Motion Picture Association film rating system (MPAA) for review.
+While the MPAA did not specify exactly what it gave the rating for, the film was initially given an X rating, a rating which existed at that time that was used with films containing adult content of a graphic nature.
+Both the Alluma and Dameia scenes received an X rating, the first apparently for the violent sound effects as the Alluma character is crushed (the sound of bones being crushed was removed), and the second for sexual content.